ChordPro/chordpro/README.md

 So, we decided to create a new reference implementation from the ground up.
 We chose a programming language that is flexible and very good at handling Unicode data.
 And that is fun to program in.

 ## Current Status
 This program provides support for ChordPro version 5.
 It supports almost all of the features of Chordii, and a lot more, like native PDF generation, Unicode input and fully customizable layout, fonts and sizes.

+The development branch provides support for the ongoing ChordPro version 6.
+Prominent features of ChordPro 6 are Pango style text markup and a more powerful way of assigning typefaces to layout items.

 For up-to-date information, see <https://www.chordpro.org/chordpro/ChordPro-Reference-Implementation.html>